Flickr turned 20 years old last weekend.

 While it may have lost some of its original lustre in recent years, Flickr was, is, and remains one of the prime sites for amateur and professional photographers alike.

 It is the OG of photo sharing sites.
-It managed to survive multiple changes of ownership despite becoming something of a running gag for a period.
+Flickr managed to survive multiple changes of ownership despite becoming something of a running gag for a period.

-Armed with wanderlust and a new 5 megapixel Fujifilm camera, it was August 2005 when I signed up.
+It was August 2005 when I signed up, armed with wanderlust and a new 5 megapixel Fujifilm camera.
 I was ready to share the captured sights and wonders of the world around me.

 Since I knew there’s no way I would compete with far more advanced or prolific photographers and their fancy Canon EOS 300D/Digital Rebel cameras, Flickr’s free tier (restricted to a maximum of 200 photos at the time) was quite adequate for my humble needs.
-I felt a member of a community and a huge sense of excitement when one of my photos was selected to appear in a real book.
-Others turned up on various random sites — which was fine.
+I felt a member of a community and an even larger sense of excitement when one of my photos was selected to appear in a real book.
+Others turned up on various random sites.
 When I noticed that many of my photos were of landscapes and cities (ergo: geographically relevant but artistically uninteresting), I moved those over to Panoramio while the best of the best went up on 500px.
 One must diversify.

 Although not ostensibly a photo-centric social media site like Instagram, Flickr does sport a few community interaction features, and it’s had those since before social media became this beast absorbed via vertical mobile devices.
 Back then, photographs were taken by cameras and admired — as they ought to be — via large, widescreen desktop monitors.